-In addition, representatives of CWA serve on the TD Ameritrade Institutional Operations Panel, the TD Ameritrade Institutional Advisor Panel ("TD Panels") and the Schwab Advisory Panel ("Schwab Panel").
-The TD Panels consist of approximately twenty-four independent investment advisors that advise TD Ameritrade Institutional ("TDA Institutional") on issues relevant to the independent advisor and their experience with TD Ameritrade's service, technology, and products.
-The TD Panels meet in person on average three to four times per year and conduct periodic conference calls on an as needed basis.
-Investment advisors are appointed to serve on the TD Panels for three-year terms by TDA Institutional sales, service and senior management.
-An investment advisor may serve longer than three years if appointed to additional terms by TDA Institutional senior management.
-At times, Panel members are provided confidential information about TDA Institutional and Schwab Advisory initiatives.
+In addition, representatives of CWA serve on the Schwab Advisory Panel ("Schwab Panel").
+At times, Panel members are provided confidential information about Schwab Advisory initiatives.
 Panel members are required to sign confidentiality agreements.
-TD Ameritrade and Schwab Advisory do not compensate Panel members.
-However, TD Ameritrade and/or Schwab may pay or reimburse CWA for the travel, lodging and meal expenses that CWA may incur in attending Panel meetings.
-The benefits received by CWA or its personnel by serving on the Panels do not depend on the amount of brokerage transactions directed to TD Ameritrade and/or Schwab.
-Clients should be aware, however, that the receipt of economic benefits by CWA or its related persons in and of itself creates a potential conflict of interest and may indirectly influence CWA's recommendation of TD Ameritrade and/or Schwab for custody and brokerage services.
+Schwab Advisory does not compensate Panel members.
+However, Schwab may pay or reimburse CWA for the travel, lodging and meal expenses that CWA may incur in attending Panel meetings.
+The benefits received by CWA or its personnel by serving on the Panels do not depend on the amount of brokerage transactions directed to Schwab.
+Clients should be aware, however, that the receipt of economic benefits by CWA or its related persons in and of itself creates a potential conflict of interest and may indirectly influence CWA's recommendation of Schwab for custody and brokerage services.